CenterForOpenScience/cos.io/TERMS_OF_USE.md

 **Collection Administrator.** A Collection Administrator is an individual who determines content requirements and moderation settings for a Collection and assigns Reviewers.

-**Moderator.** A reviewer may use the Website and Services to review content submitted to a Collection, provide comment on it, accept or reject its submission to the Collection, and update its metadata as it relates to the Collection.
+**Moderator.** A moderator may use the Website and Services to review content submitted to a Collection, provide comment on it, accept or reject its submission to the Collection, and update its metadata as it relates to the Collection.

 **Public API.** An application program interface is available to the public to facilitate computer communication with the OSF.
 Parts or all of the Websites and Services are accessible via various Public APIs, including but not limited to, GitHub, Twitter, Facebook, YouTube, Google Scholar and Google Groups, and LinkedIn.